rancher/api-spec/specification.md

 ```

 ### Single resource - Form Post ###
-Services SHOULD also support create calls which are HTML Form encoded, <code>Content-Type: multipart/form-data</code> or <code>Content-Type: application/x-www-form-urlencoded</code>.
+Services SHOULD also support create calls which are HTML Form encoded, `Content-Type: multipart/form-data` or `Content-Type: application/x-www-form-urlencoded`.
 These are easy for a client to construct with a HTML form or cURL, and also allow for simple uploading of binary data/files.
 A file management API might allow creating a file resource like:

 ```bash
 curl -u access_key:secret_key \